 A Central Vermont Medical Center medical group practice providing all aspects of medical oncology care and outpatient infusion services for adults with cancer and blood-related diseases.

-- Chemotherapy: Cancer treatment using drugs to destroy cancer cells by impeding their growth and reproduction.
+- Chemotherapy: Cancer treatment that uses drugs to destroy cancer cells by impeding their growth and reproduction.
 Learn more.

 - Hormone Therapy: A form of systemic therapy that works to add, block, or remove hormones from the body to slow or stop the growth of cancer cells.
 Learn more.

-- Targeted Therapy: Uses drugs or other substances to identify and attack cancer cells.
+- Targeted Therapy: Drugs or other substances used to identify and attack cancer cells.
 Learn more.

-- Biological Therapy: Uses the body’s immune system, either directly or indirectly, to fight cancer or to lessen the side effects that may be caused by some cancer treatments.
+- Biological Therapy: A treatment that uses the body’s immune system, either directly or indirectly, to fight cancer or to lessen the side effects that may be caused by some cancer treatments.
 Learn more.

-- Pain Management/Side Effects: We also work with each patient to treat and manage pain and side effects of cancer treatment through medications, blood transfusions, medical nutrition therapy, lymphedema therapy, and more.
+- Pain Management/Side Effects: We treat and manage the pain and side effects associated with cancer treatments using medications, blood transfusions, medical nutrition therapy, lymphedema therapy, and more.
 Learn more.

 Getting a Second Opinion

-We consider getting a second opinion to be a very important part of a patient’s education about their particular type of cancer and available treatment options—it will not offend us and should not make you feel uncomfortable!
-We encourage you to learn as much as possible about your diagnosis and treatment options.
-This helps you and your family make informed decisions and feel assured the treatment you choose is the most appropriate for you.
-Our office staff will set up the appointment and assist you in gathering your medical records, radiology and pathology information.
-We will also provide a medical referral if required by your insurance company.
+We encourage you to learn as much as possible about your diagnosis and treatment options and we encourage you to seek out a second opinion.
+It’s important that you and your caregivers make informed decisions about your care and feel rest-assured that the treatments you choose are right for you.
+Our staff will set up your appointments, help you obtain your medical records, radiology and pathology reports, and provide a referral if one is required by your insurance company.

-For more information about getting second opinions, go to:
+Need more information about getting a second opinion?
+Learn more